A survey by eccentric archaeologist, Harry Palmer 2009.

 At the time of throwing away my litter, I had reported having headaches and flu-like symptoms.
 The days leading upto my binge litter dropping days (that happened from the 2nd -7th April 2009 were some of the worst I had suffered).
 Perhaps my poor eating diet from consuming too much fast food from a major multinational chain had contributed somehow?

 Whilst I find it annoying and simply unnecessary to do so, rubbish, whether abandoned intentionally or not, makes a place look cr*p.
 Yet whilst something of the abject appeals to me, I especially don’t like to see the act of discarding rubbish onto walkways when it happens infront of me.
 More importantly, rubbish becomes a serious health hazard.
 Such street trash has aided vermin evolution and growth.
 Half eaten chips in greasy paper packets, crusty pizza crumbs or vomit (and other forms of human / animal excrement included) provide rodent nutrition (rats, for example, continue to do very well thank you!).
 Can a culture of common cleanliness, and the benefits thereof, ever prevail and how?
+Learn about fibromyalgia rash and how it can be treated.

 In respect of eccentric archaeology, I am drawn to the question of habits and social conditioning as well as my thoughts surrounding chemical imbalances in the brain due to poor quality (fast food) dietary intake, and questions about a throwaway culture and a lack of self responsibility.
 1 Are such things associated with each other and if so, how?
 What are the nuances of behaviour that, at once, can remedy an already conditioned rubbish reflex from the very act of discarding?
 Perhaps a survey into monitoring street rubbish has taken place, identifying the types of rubbish and circumstances – the times of day, the period in the week for example, relating to the varieties of disposed rubbish dumping attitudes?
 Possibly a formal survey has been carried out, examining consumables ranging from cigarette butts through to fly-tipping non-perishables revealing certain key relationships to time and place in respect to economics and lifestyle?
 Now we possibly enter into cultural and economic situations, of social class and postcode migration; of unspoken and co-opted rules and regulations (of acceptable and unacceptable behaviour).
 Rubbish now reveals the human condition amongst the locus of contemporary life and biological neurone brain activity….
 Could, for example, bad food, hyper sugar diets via cans of coke and mars bars and chips on footpaths across the country, combine in ways that reinforce bad health, discarding and the disposing of rubbish as activity?
 Unlike graffiti artists who tag territory, rubbish tipping, whether large or small, disturbs locations via unconscious acts of the unconcerned….